-CAUTION: To assure proper fit-up of the sidelap assembly, proper seaming and proper fit-up of end dams, roof curbs etc. it is important that each panel be held within the 1/16" panel coverage tolerance and that overall coverage be checked frequently and any coverage error be corrected before it accumulates.
+Caution: To assure proper fit-up of the sidelap assembly, proper seaming, proper fit-up of closures, flashing, curbs, etc., it is important that each panel be held to within the 1/8" panel coverage tolerance and that overall coverage be checked frequently and any coverage error be corrected before it accumulates.

-Coverage must be checked at eave, ridge and at every endlap.
+Coverage must be checked at the eave and ridge and at every endlap.